-Before taking a mindfulness class, Dr. David Deitch couldn’t wait to take “mowing the yard” off of his To Do list so he could enjoy his weekend.
+Before taking a mindfulness class, Dr. David Deitch couldn’t wait to take “Mow the Yard” off of his To Do list so he could enjoy the weekend.

-After three weeks of practice, he told our group how he had come to savor “alone time” while mowing.
+After three weeks of practice, he noticed he had come to savor the time mowing.

-This is the story he shared with us, which I use with his permission.
+This is the story he shared about the transformation:

 I divide my work into stages: move objects out of the yard, rake leaves, cut grass, etc. I move deliberately, fully focusing on each task.
 For example, while rewinding a hose, I look at it, feel its weight, notice where I experience the weight sensations in my body, how the hose looks as I loop it, etc.